-AutoHotKey is one of the best Windows automation programs that can perform the simplest of actions to the hardest of tasks.
-In case you don’t know, AutoHotKey is a free and open-source program which uses its own scripting language to automate any of your daily Windows tasks.
+AutoHotkey is one of the best Windows automation programs that can perform the simplest of actions to the hardest of tasks.
+AutoHotkey is a free and open-source program which uses its own scripting language to automate any of your daily Windows tasks.
 Even though the “scripting language” sounds intimidating, it is very easy to use, and you can do all sorts of cool things.

-Let me share my favorite and most-used AutoHotKey scripts which make my daily tasks a little bit easier and that may help you.
+Let me share my favorite and most-used AutoHotkey scripts, which make daily tasks a little bit easier, and that may help you too.

-Before starting, I assume that you already know how to install and configure AutoHotKey.
+Before starting, it’s assumed you already know how to install and configure AutoHotkey.
 Moreover, please note that the lines starting with

 ; are comments.